-It’s because of the importance of the first session and having a good relationship with your therapist, that the risk-free consultation exists.
+It’s because of the importance of the first session and having a good relationship with your psychologist, that the risk-free consultation exists.
 It’s our way of honoring your first-step towards change, and helping you to feel better faster.
 Really, there’s not much downside here.
 See for yourself.

 The Unstuck Method

 The Unstuck Method pairs what research currently says about patterns like depression, panic attacks, anxiety, PTSD, perfectionism, etc. with well studied psychological interventions from such therapies as EMDR (eye movement desensitization reprocessing) CBT (cognitive behavioural therapy) DBT (dialectical behavioural therapy), and relational psychotherapy (attachment and self-states).
 Who we are and how we interact in our world is the result of complex interactions between our brain physiology, our minds, and our relationships.
 These patterns represent how you learned to function in relationships, regulate your body (consciously and unconsciously), and think about the world.

 Our psychologists work with this brain-mind-relationship dynamic to create lasting change in troublesome patterns.
 There is no such thing as a one-size fits all silver bullet solution for these patterns.
 There can’t be.
 The human brain is the most complex system known in our world!
 This is why our psychologists select interventions that will prove most beneficial to your unique needs.

 A Two-Phased Approach